Network Interface

 Access the server and run the following tasks:

-1. Click i-server_window_start(1) > i-server_setting > Network & Internet > Change adapter options, in that order.
+1. Click i-server_window_start(1) > i-server_setting > Network & Internet > Change adapter options in order.

 2. Right-click the icon for the added network interface, then click Properties.